Short-Term Rentals FAQ

 • No, you must also comply with your strata’s bylaws.
 Written authorization from the strata council and proof of compliance with strata bylaws is required for business licensing.

 • Yes.
-Since the STR Bylaws were adopted in November 2020, a 4-month active enforcement grace period is now in effect.
+A four-month active enforcement grace period began upon the adoption of the STR Bylaws in November 2020.
 Active enforcement will begin on April 1, 2021.
 For clarity, complaint-driven enforcement is continuing through this grace period; to report a short-term rental related issue, go to the bylaw complaint page here

-• Call the District Bylaw Enforcement Officers at 604-815-5067, or email at bylaw@squamish.ca.
+• To report an issue or concern, please contact the District Bylaw Department at 604.815.5067 or bylaw@squamish.ca.
 Health, safety and environmental impact complaints are prioritized.

-18. I’m a property manager; do I need to have a Short-Term Rental licence for the properties that I manage?
+17. I’m a property manager.
+Do I need to have a Short-Term Rental licence for the properties that I manage?

-19. I have several properties that I’d like to use as Short-Term Rentals in Squamish; can I get one licence for all the properties?
+18. I have several properties that I’d like to use as Short-Term Rentals in Squamish.
+Can I get one licence for all the properties?

-• For rentals in single family homes, you need one space for every two bedrooms (must be additional spaces on top of the spaces required for residents).
+• For rentals in single family homes, you need one space for every two bedrooms.
+These must be additional spaces on top of the spaces required for residents (which are two spaces per home).

 • For rentals in condos, apartments or townhouses, no additional spaces are required.